duyen-1211/web-food/README.md

 # 2. Navigate into the folder
 cd web-food

-# 3. Install dependencies (if React/Vite project)
-npm install

-# 4. Start the development server
-npm start
+# 3. Open the project in your code editor
+# If this is a static project, simply open index.html in your browser